Share this:

 513-281-1564

-First Unitarian Church has a beautiful sanctuary with a high-tech A/V system and other facilities that are available for rent.
+The First Unitarian Church features a beautiful sanctuary equipped with a high-tech A/V system and other facilities available for rent.
+Catch the Jazz@First Chamber Jazz Series with the Cincinnati Contemporary Jazz Orchestra.

 Fountain Square